nahtedetihw/Xcode11Toolchain/README.md

 This is so this process can be reversed if something goes wrong.

-After that, download the Xcode 11 toolchain here:
+After that, download the Xcode 11 toolchain here

 Restart Xcode and you should be able to compile for arm64e no problem.